hanhvietphan/macos-thinkpad-t430/README.md

 	- Ran `softwareupdate -i -a`.
 	- Rebooted after installation and (automatically) chose the Install option in Clover.
 	- Everyting (including sound) worked without a kext cache flush.

+### Updating from 10.13.4 Security Update to 10.13.5
+	- Installed new apfs.efi in /EFI/CLOVER/drivers64UEFI/
+	- Ran `softwareupdate -i -a --restart`.
+	- PENDING Rebooted 2x after installation and automatically chose the Install option in Clover.
+	- PENDING Flushed kext cache to get audio working again with KextUtility.
+	- PENDING Reboot and voilà! =)